quemeb/qHTS-3D-dose-response-graph/README.md

 # qHTS-3D-dose-response-graph
-Private  Updated 4 minutes ago This project was created to interactively visualize dose response interactions in a 3D plot.
+This project was created to interactively visualize dose response interactions in a 3D plot.